projectara/greybus-spec/source/glossary.rst

 .. _glossary-connection:

-Connection
+Connection (Greybus)
-    A bidirectional communication path between exactly two :ref:`Modules <glossary-module>`, or between the AP Module and the :ref:`SVC <glossary-svc>`.
+    A Greybus Connection, or simply Connection, is a bidirectional communication path between exactly two :ref:`Interfaces
+    <glossary-module>`.

     There is a |unipro| CPort at each end of a Connection; each such CPort is part of a Module or is associated with the SVC.
-Modules may exchange data on a Connection through transmission and reception of |unipro| Messages, according to one of the :ref:`Protocols <glossary-protocol>` defined by the Greybus
+Modules may exchange data on a Connection through transmission and reception of |unipro| Messages.

+    The :ref:`AP <glossary-ap-module>` may establish Connections to Interfaces during :ref:`lifecycles_interface_lifecycle`.
+When a
+    Connection is established, Greybus :ref:`Operations
+    <glossary-operation>` may be exchanged between the two users of
+    the CPorts at either end of the Connection.
+The semantics for these Operations are defined by :ref:`Protocols
+    <glossary-protocol>` in the Greybus Specification.

+    The AP may also subsequently close Connections.
+When a Connection is closed, Greybus Operations can no longer be exchanged between the CPort Useres.

-    Specification.
-The AP Module also exchanges data on a Connection to the SVC.
+    The AP also exchanges data on a Connection with the SVC.

 .. _glossary-connection-protocol: